With over 60 museums in and near the city, Boston offers a wealth of fascinating exhibits to explore, whatever your interests happen to be.

 Displays feature the hospital's medical breakthroughs and innovations; frequent updates show you the latest technologies and medical approaches.
 On the third floor, a beautiful roof top garden gives you wonderful skyline views of Beacon Hill.

-After exploring the exhibits and perhaps soaking up some sun in the garden, wind your way through the hospital complex to the Bulfinch Building where you'll find the Ether Dome, the historic surgical amphitheater in MGH's Bulfinch Building where anesthesia (ether) was first used successfully to block pain during surgery in 1846.
+After exploring the exhibits and perhaps soaking up some sun in the museum's hidden rooftop garden (you can find out more about it here), wind your way through the hospital complex to the Bulfinch Building where you'll find the Ether Dome, the historic surgical amphitheater in MGH's Bulfinch Building where anesthesia (ether) was first used successfully to block pain during surgery in 1846.

 2 North Grove Street (at MGH, intersection of Cambridge and Grove Streets) | Subway station: Red Line/MGH-Charles St | 617-724-8009 | www.massgeneral.org/museum